blaynem/rumble-raffle-DAO/WHITE_PAPER.md

 ## **How many weapons can I hold?**

 One (1).
 Feel free to collect as many as you like!
 Though you will only get rewards for your single highest rarity weapon.

+## **Weapon Seasons**

+In order to create an ever evolving ecosystem, every ~6-12 months should be a new season of weapons.
+Old weapons will no longer be able to earn extra token rewards, though maybe they will have a future use case.

+Ex:
+- Season 1: very basic sticks, bows, rocks, simple weapons
+- Season 2: medieval weapons mace, halberd, swords
+- Season 3: guns?
+Or just straight to rayguns and future tech?

 <br>
 <br>